-In the controlled clinical trial in central neuropathic pain 22% of the Pregabalin treated patients and 7% of the patients on placebo had a 50% improvement in pain score.
+In the controlled clinical trial in central neuropathic pain 22% of the pregabalin treated patients and 7% of the patients on placebo had a 50% improvement in pain score.

-Epilepsy

-Adjunctive Treatment

-Pregabalin has been studied in 3 controlled clinical trials of 12 week duration with either twice a day dosing (BID) or three times a day (TID) dosing.
+Epilepsy Adjunctive Treatment Pregabalin has been studied in 3 controlled clinical trials of 12 week duration with either BID or TID dosing.
 Overall, the safety and efficacy profiles for BID and TID dosing regimens were similar.